rdeneau/commitji/README.md

 - complete all steps until the commit message template copied in the clipboard
 - paste it in the _Commit message_ text area

+Note that Commitji works better with Powershell 7 so make sure to have it installed and set as the Windows default app for `.ps1` files.

 ## Usage

 ### Steps